Key Takeaways:

 This artificial vascular network functioned as regular blood vessels in humans, helping to transport oxygen and nutrients to cells.

-The cellular aggregates that formed the dense matrix developed by the Harvard scientists were obtained from adult induced pluripotent stem cells.
+The cellular aggregates that formed the dense matrix developed by Harvard scientists were obtained from adult induced pluripotent stem cells.
 These were mixed with a special extracellular matrix solution.

 The living matrix became considerably soft to enable easy manipulation without cellular damage, but still sufficiently thick to retain its shape at cold temperatures.
 It turned more solid as temperatures rose to 37 degrees Celsius.